gracenote/django-health-monitor/docs/usage.rst

 The following steps with create an API with the following endpoints, where <uid>
 is a unique identifier for the asset that is being tracked.
 The unique identifier must be an integer.
-The <subscriber> tag is a required attribute that must be attached to a test, and this will be described in the next section.
+The <subscriber> tag is a required attribute that must be attached to a test allowing unique combinations of tests.
+This will be described in the next section.

 <start_time> and <end_time> must be passed in the format ``'%Y-%m-%d %H:%M:%S'``.